Maninder1220/INT-ProJ/README.md

 # TERRAFORM
 - Creating terraform infrastructure from scratch using terraform documentation.
 - Terraform detailed explaination is in Terraform/README.md

+# AWS n DevOps
+- Here i will be building understanding of DevOps Concepts on AWS Cloud with 7 Projects
+- Detailed Explaination is in AWSnDevOps folder ..
+AWSnDevOps/README.md